Is Kiwi.com safe for Booking Flights

 There are so many complaints about that and many bad reviews about kiwi.com!
 In fact, kiwi.com was rated only 1.7 starts on Trustpilot.

 Now, the disclaimer.
 I, personally, never had to claim a refund with Kiwi.com.
-I am only aware of this problem that some people were having from their reviews.
-I did have a firsthand experience with the 1st, and the 2nd scam.
+I am only aware of this problem that some people were having from their numerous reviews.

 FAQ